buildo/react-placeholder/README.md

 # React Placeholder
-A React component to easily show a placeholder while loading.
-You can use one of the default set, or pass your own!
+A React component to easily replicate your page with nice placeholders while the content is loading.
+You can use a placeholder from the default set, or pass your own!

 ![image](https://cloud.githubusercontent.com/assets/691940/24140211/78406120-0e1f-11e7-9738-af2b2434c50e.png)